zukunft/zukunft.com/docs/code_functions_all.md

 \-- object vars
     \-- __construct
         \-- user_service - set the user that has requested service process
+\-- sql helper
+    \-- needs_db_update
+        \-- ip_range - check if the named object in the database needs to be updated
 \-- loading
     \-- load_sql_obj_vars
         \-- ip_range_list - create an SQL statement to retrieve the all active ip ranges from the database